 “As well as watching inspiring films, there is a real mix of adventure activities happening at the festival,” Anna said.

 “The people who come to Cradle Mountain Film Festival are a real melting pot of adventure guides, hard-core and weekend-warrior outdoor enthusiasts, outdoor ed teachers, keen filmmakers, locals and people who just love the national park.

 This year the festival is premiering three exciting new Tasmanian films: The Lorax Project (climbing and then BASE jumping off Frenchman’s Cap); Lowest to Highest (adventuring from Lake Eyre to Mount Kosciuszko); and Overland: The Greatest Adventure (about the iconic Overland Track).
 These will be screening for the first time in Tasmania on the Green Carpet and attendees are asked to dress up in their best retro adventure wear.
 The filmmakers and subjects will all be in attendance at the festival, and are providing workshops on Saturday, including some flying in from Victoria and the NT.

-So for a fantastic weekend full of adventure head along to Cradle Mountain on April 6-8.
 All events are ticketed separately through Eventbrite online and on the Facebook page facebook.com/cradlemountainfilmfest and for more info Cradle Mountain Film Fest

 Where to stay

 To make the most of the film festival why not stay nearby for the weekend?

 The epi-centre of the festival is the RACT property, Cradle Mountain Hotel.
 It boasts huge log fires, a range of in-house dining options, luxurious spa treatments and the Wilderness Gallery.
 With a generous 25% off a range of room types for festival-goers, just mention this special when booking directly with the hotel.